oskasve/Histatin-1-and-its-Siblings/README.md

 .ipynb files are jupyter notebooks which contain figure scripts

 .py scripts are python scripts to perform the decomposition and contour plotting.

+Force-field-files contains force field related files such as .itp files.